ekilah/ekilah.github.io/posts/utility-types-in-typescript.md

 options: SomeOptions
 ```

-However, the parent component has other props, and so does the child, so you can't reuse a type for both the parent's and child's props.
-Since there are only a few shared props, it's common to just copy/paste the shared things to both the parent's and child's props type, and move on.
-However, this makes a few things more difficult as your components and codebase grow:
+The parent and child both have other props, so you can't reuse the same type for both.
+Since the components only share some props, it's tempting to copy & paste the shared parts to both components and move on.
+However, this can make things more difficult as your components and codebase grow:

-* Refactoring is harder - if you change one of these shared props' type, you have to change it in a ton of places
+* Refactoring is harder - if you change one of these shared props' type, you have to change it in many places
 * Three shared props is probably fine, but it doesn't take long for this to grow to a much longer list of shared props

 Or, in other words, `Don't Repeat Yourself`!
 We can use TS's built-in `Pick` to dry this code up nicely - here's the [definition](https://github.com/microsoft/TypeScript/blob/5142e37f2d2af3e1b4d071f82d58097f516cef1b/lib/lib.es5.d.ts#L1489-L1494):